usefullog/usefullog.github.io/content/posts/sampling.md

 image: /images/cargo.jpg
 tags: ["ideas"]
 ---
-Photo taken by TWL in Lisbon on Tagus River, 2024
+Lisbon on Tagus River, 2024

 There is a saying: "You are what you eat."
 And my variation on that is: "the world is how you sample it."